Substance Abuse Resources in Wilmington Drug Rehab, Alcohol Rehab & Detox

 Recently, officials have recognized a major increase in opioid and heroin use in Wilmington, and in 2015 prescription medications killed more than twice the number of people as heroin.
 Synthetic opioids remain a big concern, with associated arrests more than tripling from 2000 to 2011.
 It is such a problem locally that one study named Wilmington the number one abuser of opioids in the nation.

 While the drug problem—like so many other places in the state and the nation—is reaching epidemic levels, there is hope.
-As residents battle addiction, there are a growing number of treatment options and resources available to help individuals reclaim their lives, careers and relationships.
+As residents face addiction, there are a growing number of treatment options and resources available to help individuals reclaim their lives, careers and relationships.
 Options for alcohol and drug treatment in Wilmington are growing and helping people find success in sobriety.
 Help is available to you, too.
 The path may not be an easy one, but it can be the most important one you ever take.
-This guide can help you understand the resources that are available in your area so that you can find the success you deserve.

 You’re not alone in this struggle.